iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 - portal and self-service tools for simple mortal end-users
 - scripts for admin tasks
 - native templates for foundational infrastructure
-- state tracking "meta"-tools for specialized teams and solutions
+- state tracking "meta"-tools for specialized teams who know what they are doing

 Kind regards,
 Your Captain Obvious